 If you are without a local recycling option, there are plenty of ways to keep gift cards out of the trash.

-- While not necessarily gift cards, most hotels now use PVC cards for room keys.
+- While not gift cards, most hotels now use PVC cards for room keys.
 If you return the card when you check out, the hotel can reprogram the card to use for the next guest.